authrocket/authrocket-ruby/README.md

 The URL of the AuthRocket API server.
 This may vary depending on which cluster your service is provisioned on.

 `LOGINROCKET_URL = https://sample.e2.loginrocket.com/`
 The LoginRocket URL for your Connected App.
-Only used by the streamlined Rails integration (for redirects), but still available to use otherwise.
+Used by the streamlined Rails integration (for redirects) and for auto-retrieval of RS256 JWT keys (if AUTHROCKET_JWT_KEY is not set).
 If your app uses multiple realms, you'll need to handle this on your own.
 If you're using a custom domain, this will be that domain and will not contain 'loginrocket.com'.

 It's also possible to configure AuthRocket using a Rails initializer (or other initialization code).